Pingid/ts-prove/README.md

 ```

 ## help
-This library is still very young and as a result is in need of helping fingers and minds if you have any thoughts, questions or inspiration feel free to open an issue or make pull request.
+This library is still very young and needs helping hands and minds.
+If you have any thoughts, questions or inspiration an issue or pull request is always appreciated.

 This project follows the [all-contributors](https://github.com/kentcdodds/all-contributors) specification.
 Contributions of any kind are welcome!